qualityshepherd/brine/assets/posts/southern_coast.md

 **0607 Runes in the Dunes** is a phenomenon that occurs at twilight.
 As the first light breaks over the horizon, intricate patterns like ancient runes emerge in the shifting sands.
 These patterns vary in complexity and design, appearing and disappearing with the rhythm of the sunrise.
 Locals believe these runes hold secrets or messages from the spirits of the desert.
 Others see them as a natural wonder, a testament to the enigma of the dunes.
 Regardless, witnessing the Runes in the Dunes is a captivating experience, drawing travelers and curious onlookers alike to behold the artistry of the desert dawn.

 **0608 Yagul Fane** Two imposing towers—one obsidian black, one alabaster white—mark where legendary magi Naz Yagul and Uma Fane made their home.
+The ground floors bustle with public markets, meeting halls, and apprentice quarters, while upper floors remain strictly warded off for magi-only.

+The Council of Six governs with pragmatic efficiency, treating magical research like municipal planning.
+Magical "emissions" seep into surrounding lands almost accidentally—apprentices track regional transformations with bureaucratic indifference.
+A magical cistern doesn't just provide water; its overflow creates subtle reality shifts in the Twilight Sands.

+A village of 300 Dustfolk surrounds the towers, their mix of tents and stone buildings testifying to their adaptability.
+They use minor enchantments as casually as other regions use tools.

+The towers' reputation for magical mastery draws scholars from distant lands, but magic here is not spectacular—it's infrastructural, mundane, and quietly transformative.

 The Council of Six governs from these towers, with Fellstead's head monk as tie-breaker.
-Ground floors bustle with public markets, meeting halls, and apprentice quarters, while upper floors remain strictly warded against all but magi and staff.
-The towers' reputation for magical mastery draws scholars and adventurers from distant lands.

-A village of 300 Dustfolk surrounds the towers, their mix of tents and stone buildings testifying to their adaptability.
-These hardy folk maintain traditional values while embracing the harsh desert life.

-At the village center, a magical cistern ensures water for all—a gift from the towers that symbolizes unity between magi and Dustfolk.
-The villagers tend livestock and maintain active trade despite their remote location.

 **The Council of Six**
 1. **Archmage Voss** `Chronomancer, Ancient, Calculating`